The Official Site of Robert Barclay, Author

 ‘Mrs Spencer, please don’t mak_’

 ‘Oh, do be quiet, David.
-There comes a time when resisting officious bureaucrats and their high-handed edicts is morally the right thing to do.
+There comes a time when resisting officious bureaucrats, and their high-handed edicts is morally right.
 And this is one of those times.
-We’re all disappointed you chose not to use your authority to support the village in this fight, and I’m sorry you have put yourself in an awkward position.
+We’re all disappointed you chose not to use your authority to support the village in this fight, and it’s too bad you’ve put yourself in an awkward position.
 Now, you will find out I am a determined old woman in full support of my granddaughter, and I’m quite prepared to be clapped in irons.’

-He turned to his colleagues and shouted over the jeers of the rowdy mob of protesters and the flashing cameras, ‘Help Mrs Spencer to her feet and escort her to the wagon; there’s no need to handcuff her.
+He turned to his colleagues and shouted over the jeers of the rowdy mob and the flash of cameras, ‘Help Mrs Spencer to her feet and escort her to the wagon; there’s no need to handcuff her.
 Please come along quietly, Mrs Spencer.’

-The woods echoed with the sarcastic applause of protesters and the workers, thoroughly enjoying their ringside seats.
-Elizabeth Spencer shrugged off her escorts, who stepped back from under her withering look.
-She walked with head high towards the paddy wagon and, to hearty British cheers, joined Cassie on the austere bench seating.
-She turned to wave to the other protesters as the door clanged shut behind her.
-Elizabeth Spencer gave her granddaughter a self-satisfied smile, knowing full well the flashing cameras would now have Cassie’s War on the front pages of the morning papers.
-Before long, Cassie’s five boisterous friends joined them, a little the worse for wear after determinedly resisting the police officers and the newly ordained “Boughton Seven” were driven away to the police station.
+The woods echoed with the sarcastic applause of the protesters and the workers, thoroughly enjoying their ringside seats.
+The Spencer matriarch shrugged off her escorts, gave them a withering look and walked with head high towards the paddy wagon.
+There, to hearty British cheers, she joined Cassie on the austere bench seating.
+She waved to the other protesters as the door clanged shut behind her, then gave her granddaughter a self-satisfied smile.
+Courtesy of the cameras, Cassie’s War would be on the front pages of tomorrow’s morning papers.
+Before long, Cassie’s five boisterous friends joined them, a little the worse for wear after determinedly resisting arrest.
+The officers drove the newly ordained “Boughton Seven” to the police station.

-Thinking the worst to be over, Constable Lesley turned, only to see twenty locals seated mutinously on the track inviting their own arrests.
-He absorbed his newly won pariah status and pondered the great injustices of the world.
+Believing the worst to be over, Constable Lesley turned away from the departing vehicle, only to see twenty locals seated mutinously on the track, inviting their own arrests.
+He absorbed his abrupt elevation to pariah and pondered the world’s great injustices.

-Within minutes, the village grapevine spread the news that “outsider” policemen had arrested General Spencer’s wife and granddaughter on Broughton Down.
+Within minutes, the village grapevine spread the news that “outsider” policemen had arrested General Spencer’s wife and granddaughter on Boughton Down.
 Within a quarter of an hour, dozens of parochial villagers began arriving in support, offended enough by the foreign assault on their rural bulwark to ensure no one would pass into the woods that day.
-David Lesley’s fate became sealed as the new chant seemed to imply his manhood may be questionable.
-Even in jeopardy.
+David Lesley’s fate became sealed as the new chant seemed to imply his manhood may be questionable—even in jeopardy.

-Mercifully, as verbal exchanges threatened to descend into internecine warfare, Cassie’s lawyer friend, regrettably delayed by a pedantic magistrate, turned up with an ex parte injunction moments before Constable Lesley’s requested police reinforcements.
-The order stated the chalky woodlands were asserted to contain several colonies of rare red helleborine orchids and were thus protected, pro tem, under the Wildlife and Countryside Act of 1981.
-In addition, the order banned any vehicle access, development, or alteration to the downs habitats pending further investigations and finished with an appendix warning of the penalties to knowingly cause, permit, or engage in actions to damage protected flora.
-To the cheers and applause of the protestors, Cassie’s War was over.
-For now.
+Mercifully, as verbal exchanges threatened to descend into internecine warfare, Cassie’s lawyer friend, regrettably delayed by a pedantic magistrate, turned up with an injunction moments before Constable Lesley’s requested police reinforcements.
+The order stated the chalky woodlands were claimed to contain colonies of rare orchids and were thus protected, pro tempore, under the Wildlife and Countryside Act 1981.
+The order banned any development, alteration, or vehicle access to the downs habitats, pending further investigation, and finished with an appendix detailing the penalties for “knowingly causing, permitting or engaging in actions likely to damage protected flora”.

-Emily found her father sitting under the canopy of a shady alder next to the stream.
-He’d dozed off in the afternoon sunshine, an open book on his lap, its pages flipping over in the light breeze.
+Emily found her father sitting under the foliage of a shady alder next to the river.
+He’d dozed off in the afternoon sunshine with an open book on his lap, its pages flipping over in the light breeze.
 He opened his eyes as she adjusted the rug over his legs.

 ‘How did the protest go, Emily?’